joelbrewster/zero-player/README.md

   }
 }
 ```
-- I ended up going with mousetrap so speed along typing keys instead of using charcodes.
+- I ended up going with mousetrap.js to speed along typing keys instead of using charcodes.
 Charcodes would sometimes work and sometimes not so deciding on using another js option was a good idea.
 ```
 Mousetrap.bind('1', function() {
     matrix1.matrix[0][0] = 1;